 Community members appreciate these spaces, as they can meet people with similar interests, talk about topics that matter to them, and potentially make some new friends.
 It’s also a great way to share knowledge, promote products, and set up events IRL.

-Admins and moderators will typically manage the workings of the community.
+Communities need to be managed and moderated.
 This will usually be you, but you might also assign roles to other members of the group.
-Some platforms, like Discord, have bots that can automate some admin tasks for you.

 How to make a community website for free